falonofthetower/custom/README.md

 figaro heroku:set -e production
 ```

-* Database creation/initialization
+- Database creation/initialization

 ```
 rake db:setup
 ```

-* How to run the test suite
+- Run the rspec test suite with (wait for it)

 ```
 rspec
 ```

+There are a ton of deprecation messages.
+They look like a tremendous amount of technical debt.
+Version 0.2 appears to be canceled though so we won't waste time fixing it this round.

-* Deployment instructions
+- Deployment instructions

 If you need to setup heroku toolbelt setup -> [instructions](https://devcenter.heroku.com/articles/getting-started-with-rails5#local-workstation-setup) otherwise all you need are